Pixie Lott: 2011–2012: Young Foolish Happy

 In July 2011, Lott signed a deal with Select Model Management.
 The company is also responsible for signing Cher Lloyd, Agyness Deyn and David Gandy.

 Lott's second album, Young Foolish Happy was released on 14 November 2011, it includes collaborations with Stevie Wonder and John Legend.
 Young Foolish Happy debuted at number eighteen on the UK Albums Chart, selling 18,503 copies in its opening week.
 The following week, it dropped twenty-four places to number forty-two.
 On 10 February 2012, it was certified gold by the British Phonographic Industry (BPI), denoting shipments in excess of 100,000 within the UK.
 The album also entered the Irish Albums Chart at number thirty-three.

 "All About Tonight" was released on 2 September 2011 as the album's lead single.
 Lott premiered the song on BBC Radio 1's The Chris Moyles Show on 11 July 2011.
 It debuted at number one on the UK Singles Chart with first-week sales of 88,893 copies (the highest of Lott's career), giving Lott her third UK number one.
 It also reached number nine on the Irish Singles Chart, her second top ten hit in that country.
 The second single "What Do You Take Me For?", featuring rapper Pusha T, was released on 4 November 2011, while the music video premiered on 6 October.
 It debuted at number ten on the UK Singles Chart, selling 34,335 copies.

-In July 2012 Lott performed "Kiss the Stars" and "Use Somebody" at the Men's Gymnastics Finals in the 2012 Summer Olympics.
-Lott also performed at V Festival (her second performance after appearing in 2010), the "Access All Eirias" festival in North Wales, She also performed 'Kiss The Stars' on Dancing on Ice in 2012 and the MTV "Titanic Sounds" festival in Belfast.
+In July 2012, Lott performed "Kiss the Stars" and "Use Somebody" at the Men's Gymnastics Finals in the 2012 Summer Olympics.
+Lott also performed at V Festival (her second performance after appearing in 2010) and at the "Access All Eirias" festival in North Wales.
+She also performed 'Kiss The Stars' on Dancing on Ice in 2012 and the MTV "Titanic Sounds" festival in Belfast.